Bitcoin Core is Bitcoin — that’s right, it’s the original BTC.

-Three of the more popular, non-compatible forked versions of the original Bitcoin Core software are Bitcoin Gold (BTG), Bitcoin SV (BSV), and Bitcoin Cash (BCH).
+Three of the more popular, non-compatible hard forked versions of the original Bitcoin Core software are Bitcoin Gold (BTG), Bitcoin SV (BSV), and Bitcoin Cash (BCH).
 You an see these at vastly different price points on price chart websites like CoinGecko.

 Unfortunately, due to the high global Bitcoin mining hashrate — its computational power, you’ll need dedicated hardware known as application specific integrated circuits (ASICs) and to join a mining pool to make mining profitable.
 One place where you can buy ASICs is Bitmain, but they’re expensive due to high demand.